Permits & Licenses

 Non-Highway Vehicle Permit

-The City of Belleville can authorize the operation of certain qualified non-highway vehicles on City street for residents within the corporate city limits of Belleville, as explained in Ordinance 8209-2018.
-To apply for a permit:
+The City of Belleville has, by Ordinance No. 8209-2018, authorized the operation of certain qualified Non-Highway Vehicles on City streets as permitted by 625 ILCS 5/11-1426.1 (D) for residents within the corporate limits of Belleville.

 In order to engage in the activity of a peddler, solicitor, or itinerant merchant, an application for a license must be completed and submitted to the office of the City Clerk.